Timeless, on NBC

-Amazon; A.V.
-Club; Global; IMDb; NBC; Sony Pictures; TV.com; TV Tango; TV Tropes; Wikia; Wikipedia
+A.V.
+Club; IMDb; NBC; Sony Pictures (s1) (s2); TV Tango; TV Tropes; Wikia; Wikipedia

 On a more personal front, in the pilot episode, changing the past changed Lucy's present in some very unexpected ways.
-Her mother, who had been dying, is now perfectly healthy.
-Which seems good, but also, Lucy's sister Amy never existed.
+Her mother, Carol (Susanna Thompson, whom I know from Voyager and Arrow), had been dying of cancer, but upon the Time Team's return to the present, Lucy finds that her mother is perfectly healthy.
+Which seems good, but it also turns out that Lucy's sister Amy never existed.
 So it takes awhile to figure out how that happened, and of course Lucy very much wants to get Amy back.
 Also, Lucy is now engaged to a man named Noah, whom she's never met.
 So she does her best to avoid him, while not letting him know why she's avoiding him.
 (Because of course, the whole time travel thing is top secret.)
 Meanwhile, Wyatt hopes that somehow their time traveling could give him a chance to save his late wife's life, regardless of the rules against changing history.
 And eventually, we learn that a former Mason Industries time machine pilot named Emma Whitmore has been hiding from Rittenhouse in the 19th century for some time now.
 But she ends up joining Flynn's team.
 Subsequently, Anthony Bruhl turns against Flynn, who ends up killing him.
-So from then on, Emma is his Flynn's pilot.
+So from then on, Emma is Flynn's pilot.
 Also, Jiya begins training to become a time pilot, as a possible replacement for Rufus.

 And... there are a few surprises I'll avoid spoiling for now.
 Meanwhile, it's been fun seeing a bunch of famous historical figures, and whatnot.
 And I guess that's all I can say, for now.